GabeScott/standard-works-vault/General Conference/2013 April - Welcome to Conference.md

 # Welcome to Conference

-*By Thomas S. Monson - President of the Church*
+By President Thomas S. Monson - *President of the Church*

 *Given in the April session of the 2013 General Conference*

+>*I urge you to be attentive and receptive to the messages which we will hear.
+That we may do so is my prayer.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2013/04/welcome-to-conference?lang=eng)